 The federal Electronic Fund Transfer Act ("EFTA") and Regulation E that implements it provide guidelines and restrictions on the provision of electronic fund transfer services to consumers, and on making an electronic transfer of funds from consumers' bank accounts.
 In addition, transfers performed by ACH electronic transfers are subject to detailed timing and notification rules and guidelines administered by the National Automated Clearinghouse Association ("NACHA").
 Most transfers of funds in connection with the origination and repayment of home loans are performed by electronic fund transfers, such as ACH transfers.
 We obtain necessary electronic authorization from borrowers for such transfers in compliance with such rules.
 Recently, the NACHA Board of Directors approved a change in the NACHA Operating Rules that requires ACH Originators to utilize commercially reasonable fraudulent transaction detection systems.
-The rule change, effective on March 19, 2021, will require ACH Originators, including lenders, to perform account validation as part of their commercially reasonable fraudulent transaction detection systems and increase our costs associated with ACH electronic transfers.
+The rule change, effective on March 19, 2021, will require ACH Originators, including lenders, to perform account validation as part of their commercially reasonable fraudulent transaction detection systems.
+This rule change may require changes to our fraud detection systems and increase our costs associated with ACH electronic transfers.